 Why do so many people complain of tired and achy feet and legs?

 The normal arch functions as a shock absorber for our entire body.
 Each time we step down we place up to 5 times our body weight on the foot, depending on whether we are walking, running, jumping, or carrying heavy loads.
-If the arch is either too low or high, it cannot function as efficiently as a shock absorber; thus, the soft tissues and bones of the absorb the pressure of each step.
+If the arch is either too low or high, it cannot function as efficiently as a shock absorber; thus, the pressure of each step is absorbed by the soft tissues and bones of the foot.
 These structures are not designed to absorb these forces, and after a few hours they become "tired or achy."

 Carrying heavy loads, whether they are heavy trays of dishes or heavy pieces of equipment, will also place increased and abnormal forces and weight on our legs and feet.
 These forces and weight will eventually cause the body's natural shock absorbers (the arches of the feet) to collapse, and our fatty cushions to be destroyed.
 As this occurs, our feet and legs become "tired," producing aches and pains in the feet and legs.

 Similarly, when we gain extra weight, our feet and legs do not become larger and stronger.
 Carrying extra weight will tire the feet and legs out quickly, causing "achy" and tired feelings.
 This may eventually lead to pain.